davepinch/pinchy.cc/content/topics/places/continents/south-america/en.wikipedia.org.md

   - Caribbean Sea (Wikipedia)
   - Pacific Ocean (Wikipedia)
   - incomplete list
+continent of:
-continent of: Southern Hemisphere (Wikipedia)
+  - Southern Hemisphere (Wikipedia)
+  - Earth (Wikipedia)
 excerpt: >-
   **South America** is a continent entirely in the Western Hemisphere and mostly in the Southern Hemisphere, with a relatively small portion in the Northern Hemisphere at the northern tip of the continent.
 It can also be described as the southern subregion of a single continent called America.
 retrieved: 2023-09-30